mythly/scala/README.md

 ### Text editor:
 *sublime text 3*

-click Tools->Build System->New Build System, add these line
+Click Tools->Build System->New Build System.
+Add these line and save as `Scala.sublime-build`.
 ```
 {
 	    "cmd": ["[PATH for scala]", "[Parameters for scala]", "$file"],